anthonyburrow/Pydle/README.md

 ## In the Game

 The game begins with the user giving a name to their character.
-This begins a save file for this character saved in `<root>/profile/`, which is loaded anytime the game starts again.
+This begins a save file for this character, which is loaded anytime the game starts again.

 For a list of available commands, use `help` or `?`.

 The the CLI and game can be closed with the `exit` command.